nestjs/docs.nestjs.com/content/techniques/server-sent-events.md

 In this example, we set a route named `/sse` that will allow you to propagate real time updates.
 These events can be listened to using the Javascript [EventSource API](https://developer.mozilla.org/en-US/docs/Web/API/EventSource).
 On the `/` route, for the sake of the example, we're logging the received data in the browser's console.

-Note the `@Sse` annotation that hooks the Server-Sent events mechanism on the choosed path:
+Note the `@Sse` decorator that hooks the Server-Sent events mechanism on the chosen path:

 ```
 @Controller()